pozdnyakoks/portfolio/README.md

 # portfolio
-Hello, my name is Oksana Pozdnyak
-I'm a frontend developer with 1 year experience
+Hello, my name is Oksana Pozdnyak and I'm a frontend developer with 1 year experience

 # My stack:
 * HTML